odinuv/web/en/apv/walkthrough/backend/index.md

 {% endhighlight %}

-Note that there is no `fetchAll` call, because the `INSERT` statement does not return a table (or anything that useful).
+Note that there is no `fetchAll` call, because the `INSERT` statement does not return a table (or anything useful).
 Because working with prepared parameters can be a little bit tricky, you can use `$stmt->debugDumpParams();` function to print the SQL statement and actual values of parameters for debugging purposes.